AlternativeOne/Niflheim/README.md

 Mod overrides JavaScript functions that are responsible for displaying text and other functions to fix problems when playing on JoiPlay.

+If you are here for the files - just download from the latest release on "Releases" page.

 ### Usage

 This mod will work only on TCOAAL v2.0.9 (Episode 1&2) and lower.